CANDELbio/alzabo/README.md

 `:cardinality` Either `:one` (default) or `:many` `:unique` Either `:identity` or `:value`, see [Datomic doc](https://docs.datomic.com/on-prem/schema.html#operational-schema-attributes) for details.
-`:unique-id` (deprecated) `true` means the same as `:unique :identity`
+`:unique-id` (deprecated) `true` means the same as `:unique :identity` `:attribute` the datomic or sparql attribute corresponding to the field

 The defined primitives are `#{:string :boolean :float :double :long :bigint :bigdec :instant :keyword :uuid}`.